How to Create Engaging and Original Content

 The format of the content in question will dictate the metrics you use.
 However, the key point is that content production heavily relies on identifying what isn’t working.

-It may indicate the ideal areas to start and indicate if it is time for some little spring cleaning.
+This may reveal the best areas to focus on and suggest whether it is time for a little spring cleaning.

 4. Be Aware of Your Audience